SigNoz/signoz.io/docs/instrumentation/flask.md

 ---
-id: python
+id: flask
-title: Python OpenTelemetry Instrumentation
+title: Flask OpenTelemetry Instrumentation
-description: Send events from your Python application to SigNoz
+description: Instrument your Flask application with OpenTelemetry and send data to SigNoz

 ---